OSGeo/OSGeoLive-doc/en/quickstart/ushahidi_quickstart.rst

    system as root.

    **"mysql -uroot -p"** -- This should prompt you for mysql server's root password.
-Enter the root password.
+Enter the root password if there is one otherwise hit the enter key

    Then enter the command below to create a new user.
    **"CREATE DATABASE ushahidi;"** -- This should create a database called ushahidi